Play Therapy for Kids in San Antonio, TX

 Finally, if your child has experienced trauma or is going through a difficult transition in life, play therapy may be something that benefits them.

-At Mind Works, we recognize that play can be a very powerful tool for healing.
 It allows children to work through different mental and emotional problems and develop important life skills.
 Play therapy can encourage social growth by helping them to learn how to express themselves and communicate more effectively.
 Help your child harness the power of play by incorporating this powerful form of therapy into their lives.

 The Benefits of Play Therapy for Home, School, and Social Success